dhruvi201206/redforge-enterprise-asm/README.md

 ---

+# 📜 License

+Licensed under the **MIT License**.

+---

 # ⭐ Support

 If you found this project useful, please consider giving it a ⭐ on GitHub.

----

-## 📜 License

-This project was developed for educational purposes as part of the **HackHalt Cyber Intelligence Council (HCIC) Summer Internship 2026**.
+Your support is greatly appreciated.